bcorporaal/Bentobox/README.md

 0.1.0 - Initial release<br>
 0.1.1 - Small tweaks and more demo content<br>
+0.1.2 - More small textual changes
-0.1.2 - Added option to select the theme in the Panel.
+0.2 - Added option to select the theme in the Panel.
 New themes included

 ## To do